gmtzz/React-Portfolio/README.md

 * [Features](#Features)
 * [License](#License)
 # Description
-* This app uses express js, mongoDB, mongoose and insomnia to manage a social network api platform.
+* This app uses react, netlify, and html css to showcase my skillset and experience in various technologies.

 # Installation